Configure player

 Additional types for encoding binary data, it specifies a base64 encoding, which transforms binary data into a character representation.
 Additionally, it has data structures to contain complex data, arrays-- I think everyone understands the concept of arrays-- and structs, which is their representation of a dictionary.
 Names are strings used for keys, and values may be of any type.
 Obviously, it's unordered.

-The values in the XML document are exactly as I specified them in the previous slide.
+The values in the XML document are exactly as I specified them on the previous slide.
 An int is an int tag, and the content goes inside the tag.
 Boolean is a Boolean specified by 0 or 1.
 String is a string, any content.
-Double is a double, and datetime follows this ISO format.
+Double is a double, and datetime follows this ISO format. and in the XMLRPC jar file from the Apache jar file, it has a convenience formatter that takes a Java date and formats it in this format.
+All values--oh, and base64.

-And in the XML RPC jar file from the Apache jar file, it has a convenience formatter that takes a Java date and formats it in this format.
-All values, oh, and base64.
 All values are wrapped with a value tag.
-For example, if you have a string, hello world, everybody's first program string, it's wrapped with the value tag.
+For example, if you have a string, "Hello, world," everybody's first program string, it's wrapped with the value tag.
 An array looks like this.
-You have an array and it contains its data, and the data contains an ordered set of values.
+You have an array, and it contains its data, and the data contains an ordered set of values.
 So this value is serialized into the XML document and un-serialized in this order from the client to the server.

 And the content type is text, XML.
 Content length must be accurate, must be specified.
 And you have your XML header.
 The method call tag begins the body of the XML document where it specifies your method name.
 In this case, examples.getStateName.
 On the server side, you will be looking for this method.
 And the value is an int specifying 32.

-The response comes back.
-What is the 30-second state?
+The response comes back, what is the 30-second state?
 You can see here the answer is Minnesota.
-The response is a standard HTTP packet with an HTTP response code connection, content length, which again is mandatory, must be specified and accurate, content type, date, and server.
+The response is a standard HTTP packet with an HTTP response code, connection, content length, which, again, is mandatory, must be specified and accurate, content type, date, and server.
 You have your XML header, and then your method response makes up the body of your document.
-A method response has a single params tag, which includes a single parameter.
+Method response has a single params tag, which includes a single parameter.
 The parameter can include a compound type, an array, or a dictionary, a struct, an XMLRPC vocabulary.
 And what this does is this gives you the ability to return any value you want from your function.
+Okay?

-And you can see it's a very standard WOAP.
+And you can see it's a very standard woe app.
 This is a client application.
-Boy, am I happy to be here. and we've successfully submitted it to the server process, which is running on the same box.
-They're communicating over TCP/IP using XML RPC.
+Boy, am I happy to be here. - Yeah. and we've successfully submitted it to the server process, which is running on this same box.
+They're communicating over TCP/IP using XMLRPC.
 The request that went out looked like this.
 Boy, am I happy to be here.
 And the method was new post.

-I wrapped the XML RPC code with a woe method call.
+I wrapped the XML RPC code with a whoa method call.
 The machine appears to be spinning, so I will talk for a second while I try and get back the machine here.
+And that, um, allowed me to, uh, make the code smaller for the demonstration, which I can't seem to get to right here.
+I'm trying.